-Whilst doing this, you must always keep the toes pointed down, as shown in this picture.
+Whilst doing this, you must always keep the foot neutral, as shown in this picture.

 Do not stretch the calf or do any ankle exercises.
-This will disrupt tendon healing and your long term recovery.
+This will disrupt bone healing and your long term recovery.

 It is important to keep your foot as dry as possible in your boot.
-If you notice any redness, soreness or damage to your skin please inform our team immediately.
+If you notice any redness, soreness or damage to your skin, please inform our team immediately.